Cananito/Cananito.github.io/_generator/content/books.md

 First thing I disliked was how much of a butthurt wimp the author came across as.
 He spent a lot of time complaining about how much men get left out of the pregnancy process, stereotypes, gender roles, etc.

 Second thing was the lack of statistical context in the majority of topics.
-It really makes my blood boil when someone says "research says x is better than y" without quantifying how much better and/or what the baseline is for each.
+It really makes my blood boil when someone says "research says x is better than y" without quantifying how much better, what the baseline is, and/or what the range is.

 **Sapiens** ~ Yuval Noah Harari
 Started: 2022/Jan/01